SAT Test Sites and Dates

 10 Points to Remember About SAT Test Sites and Dates

-- SAT Program Guide - To find SAT test sites closest to your home, you could use the SAT Program Guide available at your high school and look under the section called ‘Test Centers and Codes’.
-There would be a list of SAT test sites here and you could pick out the ones suited to you and put in their codes while filling out your registration form.
+- SAT Program Guide - To find test locations closest to your home, you could use the SAT Program Guide available at your high school and look under the section called ‘Test Centers and Codes’.
+There would be a list of test centers here and you could pick out the ones suited to you and put in their codes while filling out your registration form.

-- Test Dates– Applicants should at all time be aware of registration deadlines and complete the registration process well before time to secure favourable SAT test sites and dates.
+- Test Dates– Applicants should at all time be aware of registration deadlines and complete the registration process well before time to secure favorable test centers and dates.
 Four dates for 2012 are out and these are on January 28, March 10, May 5 and June 4 with their registration deadlines falling a month in advance.

 - Center Too Far Away– In case an applicant has been given a center that is more than 100 miles away and finds it difficult to get there, he can request for a center closer to his preferred location.